Lea Regional Medical Center - Transitional Care Unit - Hobbs New Mexico

 Lea Regional Medical Center - Transitional Care Unit - Accommodation Options:

-Choosing the best senior living option will be easy at Lea Regional Medical Center - Transitional Care Unit, with the following apartment options available:
+Choosing the perfect accommodation option will be easy at Lea Regional Medical Center - Transitional Care Unit, with the following accommodation options available:

 - Grab bars and non-slip flooring